With a satisfying crunchy bite, air fryer breaded shrimp will make you so happy you bought an air fryer!

 Cook as directed, adding a couple minutes for frozen shrimp.

 Cooked breaded shrimp are really best eaten right away.
 If you have leftovers, store them in the fridge for one day.

 To reheat, put them back into the air fryer for a couple of minutes.
 You can also reheat them in the oven or toaster oven.
 Microwaving is not recommended.

-Pull the tails off and put these on a sandwich or a salad for a switch up to the leftovers!
+Pull the tails off leftover shrimp and put them on a sandwich or a salad.

 More shrimp recipes

-Convenient, quick-cooking, and so tasty, keep a bag of shrimp in your freezer.
+Convenient, quick-cooking, and so tasty, a bag of shrimp is so handy to have in your freezer.
 It’s perfect for meals like these: